ZK Dispute Game

 Overview

-The ZKDisputeGame is a dispute game that resolves disputes in a single round using ZK (zero-knowledge) proofs, registered as game type 10.
-It integrates into the same OP Stack dispute infrastructure — DisputeGameFactory, AnchorStateRegistry, DelayedWETH, and OPContractsManager.
+The ZKDisputeGame is a dispute game that resolves disputes in a single round using ZK (zero-knowledge) proofs, registered as game type ZK_GAME_TYPE.
+It integrates into the OP Stack dispute infrastructure — DisputeGameFactory, AnchorStateRegistry, DelayedWETH, and OPContractsManager.

-A proposer posts an output root with a bond.
+A proposer posts a super root with a bond.
 Anyone can challenge it by depositing a challenger bond.
 If no challenge is submitted before the challenge window expires, the proposer wins by default.
-If a challenge is submitted, there are two possible outcomes: either a prover submits a valid ZK proof to defend the claim and the proposer wins, or the proving window expires without a valid proof and the challenger wins.
+If a challenge is submitted, either a prover submits a valid ZK proof to defend the claim and the proposer wins, or the proving window expires without a valid proof and the challenger wins.
 Resolution is permissionless once the game is over and the parent game is resolved.

 The proving system is accessed through the generic IZKVerifier interface.
 The first supported backend is SP1 (PLONK) by Succinct.
 See ZK Fault Proof VM for details on the off-chain proving component.